 What he is setting up, he's setting the stage for reconciliation.

-He's setting the stage for a 51 vote majority rather than 60.
+He's setting the stage for a 51-vote majority rather than 60.

 He's not holding out for any more money.

-He just set the stage for 51 majority passage of the bill.
+He just set the stage for 51-majority passage of the bill.

-Have the public options put back in it, you can't count on his vote.
+Have the public options put back in it.

 That just means they'll go to reconciliation.

-They will dingy Harry, they have shown with as desperate as they are with what they're doing now, that if they have whatever they have to do to get this passed, they will do it.
+They will, dingy Harry, they have shown with as desperate as they are with what they're doing now that if they have whatever they have to do to get this passed, they will do it.

-Violate the rules.
+Violate the rules?

 They've just stood the Constitution upside down.

-You think I'd give a rat's rear end about violating a Senate rule on when reconciliation can and can't be used.
+You think I'd give a rat's rear end about violating a Senate rule on when reconciliation can and can't be used?

-Reconciliation is the one exception, because the Constitution mandates that the federal government have a budget every year.
+Reconciliation is the one exception because the Constitution mandates that the federal government have a budget every year.

-So, ladies and gentlemen, to go for reconciliation on health care.
+It would be very, very, very much against the rules, ladies and gentlemen, to go for reconciliation on health care.

 But the rules have been thrown out as it is.

-And the uh, you know, here's here's the premise.
+And here's the premise.

 If the Senate bill passed it, which it did, it'll head to the House of Representatives.

-And so National Review Online asked Representative Eric Cantor, the House Minority whip for answers.
+And so National Review Online asked Representative Eric Cantor, the House Minority Whip, for answers.

-And he said once in the House, it'll be about what Nancy Pelosi wants to see happen.
+And he said, once in the House, it'll be about what Nancy Pelosi wants to see happen.

 If it goes to conference, if it goes to conference, the public will have a better chance to understand what the bill means and to open up some discussion.